Arjun9747/Devops-Docs/Interviews/Ansible/Features.md

 files from one host to another, or running a command on the control machine while managing remote hosts.

+Use fallback nodes or run recovery steps elsewhere

 *Async*

 Run tasks asynchronously, allowing the playbook to continue without waiting for the task to finish.